opensystm/handshake-micro-grants/Nathan.Woodburn/Wordpress_Hosting.md

 ## Estimated project timeline
 1. Finalise the Wordpress server setup script to remove any bugs that may be present.
+(1-2 hrs)
 2. Create a script that takes in a license key and domain and will create a Wordpress server for that domain if the license key is valid.
+(1-2 hrs)
 3. Update the HNSHosting discord bot to allow Wordpress hosting.
+(1-2 hrs)
-4. Test the Wordpress hosting system with a few users (by giving a few licenses away for free).
+4. Test the Wordpress hosting system with a few users (by giving a few licenses away for free) on a cloud VPS.
+(1-2 days)
 5. Verify that the system is working correctly and fix any bugs that may be present.
 6. Release the Wordpress hosting system to the public.
 7. Finalise the Wordpress hosting system and release the scripts to allow anyone to host their own Wordpress server.
-(This script will take in a Discord Bot token and set everything up for you on a new linux VPS)
+(This script will take in a Discord Bot token and set everything up for you on a new linux VPS) (~4 hrs)
+8. Order a raspberry pi clone for self hosting to lower costs.
+(4 wks. not a priority for the project)

 ## Estimated Cost